alkem-io/server/README.md

 - Elastic Cloud + Kibana for centralized log management

 ## === Interacting with a Cherrytwist server ===

 ### **Graphql API**

 The server primarily interacts via a GraphQL api that it exploses.
 This api is used by the [Cherrytwist Web Client](http://github.com/cherrytwist/Client.Web), but also by any other clients / integrations that need to interact with the Cherrytwist server.

 This can be found at the following location: <http://localhost:4000/graphql>
 (4000 is the default port, see below for information on adjusting this port)

 ### **Data Management**

 For evaluation / development with the Cherrytwist server, there is also a simple Data Management panel, available at the following URL: <http://localhost:4000/data-management>.

 The Data Management panel provides the following capabilities:

 - **Empty Ecoverse**: Resets the database back to an empty state, and ensures there is an empty Ecoverse available.
 It is triggered by a http request to <http://localhost:4000/data-management/empty-ecoverse>, or alternatively by pressing the relevant button on the main Data Management panel.
-- **Load Sample Data**: Loads a set of sample data into the Ecoverse.
-It is triggered by a http request to <http://localhost:4000/data-management/seed-data>, or alternatively by pressing the relevant button on the main Data Management panel.

-Note: the sample data provided here is basic so users are encouraged to look also at the Demo project where additional and more extensive data loading capabilities are available.

 ## === Bootstrapping Ecoverse roles ===

 In order to bootstrap Ecoverse profiles **first time**, do the following:

 1. Set AUTH_ENABLED=false environment variable
-1. If you are running an old version of the application (<0.3.*) do a Reset Ecoverse + Sample Data from the Data Management Panel.
+1. If you are running an old version of the application (<0.3.\*) do a Reset Ecoverse + Sample Data from the Data Management Panel.
 1. Prepare a bootstrap json.
 Default json file is provided in src/utils/config/authorisation-bootstrap.json.
 If you'd like to change the name / location of the bootstrap file, set AUTH_BOOTSTRAP_PATH environment variable with the full path to your file.
 1. Start the CT server.
 Your users and roles will be updated.